 You want me to go out there with who knows how many unknown horrors as a lone little ant monster?!
 Madness, madness I say!

 Phew.
-Came down Anthony, stay cool.
+Calm down Anthony, stay cool.
 Panic will not help this situation in any way.
-Stay rational, stay cool, stay alive.
+Stay rational, stay chill, stay alive.

 [Would you like to spend your skill points?]

 I would!
 I absolutely would oh wise and magnificent Gandalf, bringer of hope, bringer of light, may your beard be ever fluffy!

 Just like with my status, a window opens within my mind.

 [You can use skill points to purchase new skills or upgrade existing ones]

 [Biomass can be spent to modify aspects of your physical, monstrous form]